Buddhsen-tripathi/Landing-Page-Inspirations/README.md

 [Check out Resources](tools-and-resources.md)

 ## Get Featured
-Want your landing page, UI component, or Figma file to be featured?
+Want to showcase your landing page or UI component, or Figma design to be featured?
-Submit a pull request or reach out on [𝕏](https://twitter.com/_TripathiJi).
+Fork the repo, submit a pull request or reach out on [𝕏](https://twitter.com/_TripathiJi).

 ## Connect
 - 𝕏: [@_TripathiJi](https://twitter.com/_TripathiJi)